anika253/PortFolio/README.md

 If you'd like to **contribute** and make this much better for other users, have a look at [Issues](https://github.com/saadpasta/developerFolio/issues).

-Created something awesome for your fork of the portfolio and want to share it?
-Feel free to open a [pull request](https://github.com/saadpasta/developerFolio/pulls).

 ## Table of Contents
 - [Sections](#sections)